hulyak/react-tutorial/docs/doc1.md

 Hooks are a new addition in React 16.8.
 With the help of hooks, we can use state and other React features without writing a class.
 Hooks allow for attaching reusable logic to an existing component and use state and lifecycle methods inside a React functional component.
 We can organize the logic inside a component into `reusable isolated units`, and we have a `better separation of concerns.` React Hooks makes developing apps easier with less complexity.
-It improves readability and organization of components.
+It improves the readability and organization of components.
 We can create custom hooks to reuse code across our app.

-I want to start our tutorial with the general overview of our hooks.
-This will you a big picture about hooks, then we will dig deeper into our two commonly used hooks.
-You can just skim over these and use it as a reference when you need.
-This may be overwhelming; but no need to worry right now.
+I want to start our tutorial with a general overview of our hooks.
+This will you a big picture of hooks, then we will dig deeper into our two commonly used hooks.
+You can just skim over these and use them as a reference when you need them.
+This may be overwhelming, but no need to worry right now.

 ## React Hooks